NoBlackBoxes/LastBlackBox/course/README.md

 1. **Atoms**
     - *Technology*: Introduction to atoms, sub-atomic particles, and forces.
     - *Neuroscience*: From physics to chemistry to biology to brains.
-    > *Tasks*: Draw your favourite atoms and molecules.
+    > *Tasks*: Draw your favorite atoms and molecules.

 2. **Electrons**
     - *Technology*: Intro to basic electronics: voltage, current, resistance, batteries, Ohm's Law, voltage dividers, and power (dissipation).